-MUS M513 Latin American Popular Music (3 cr.)
-Historical and cultural aspects in the development of important popular music genres in Latin America and the Caribbean, and their impact in the United States.
-Issues of performance and instrumentation and the output of significant composers, arrangers and performers.
-Open to majors and non-majors.
-Activities outside class may be scheduled, and a research paper is required.
+MUS M513 Latin American and Latino Popular Music and Culture (3 cr.)
+Latin American and Latino popular music genres, their historical and cultural contexts, and their impact in the United States.
+Open to majors and nonmajors.
+Activities outside class may be scheduled, and a final project is required.